 What our pupils will learn

 Howitt Primary has chosen to use the Purple Mash Computing Scheme of work from Year 1 up to Year 6.
 This scheme of work allows our teachers to deliver fun and engaging lessons which will help to enable all pupils to achieve their full potential.
-We are happy that the scheme of work meets the requirements for the National Curriculum for Computing and the Understanding the World- Technology section of the Early Years curriculum.
+We are happy that the scheme of work meets the requirements for the National Curriculum for Computing.
 Purple Mash also provides strong cross-curricular links as well as excellent supporting material for all teachers.

 Computing in the National Curriculum in England